Lennard-Jones potential: History

+Grüneisen potential in solid-state physics.

+In 1930, after the discovery of quantum mechanics, Fritz London showed that theory predicts the long-range attractive force should have $m=6$.
+In 1931, Lennard-Jones applied this form of the potential to describe many properties of fluids setting the stage for many subsequent studies.

 Dimensionless (reduced units)

 Dimensionless reduced units can be defined based on the Lennard-Jones potential parameters, which is convenient for molecular simulations.
 From a numerical point of view, the advantages of this unit system include computing values which are closer to unity, using simplified equations and being able to easily scale the results.
 This reduced units system requires the specification of the size parameter $\sigma$ and the energy parameter $\varepsilon$ of the Lennard-Jones potential and the mass of the particle $m$.
 All physical properties can be converted straightforwardly taking the respective dimension into account, see table.
 The reduced units are often abbreviated and indicated by an asterisk.

 In general, reduced units can also be built up on other molecular interaction potentials that consist of a length parameter and an energy parameter.